anktsrkr/anktsrkr.github.io/content/post/deploy-a-webapp-with-azure-sql-in-app-service-environment-using-managed-identity-and-private-endpoint.md

 ![Get a User](/images/ase/user_get.jpg)

 Everything is working!
-So, in this post we have migrated a application in App Service along with Azure Sql which is using Private Endpoint.
+So, in this post we have migrated an application in App Service along with Azure Sql which is using Private Endpoint.
 Also App Service is not using any credentials to connect to Azure Sql instead it is using system assigned managed identity to secure the application.

 However, the requirement is to run the application with custom domain over https.
-In the next post we will see how we can configure custom domain for this WebApp and access it.
+In the [next post](/post/add-custom-domain-for-app-service-environment-hosted-webapp) we will see how we can configure custom domain for this WebApp and access it.